 Jenni has a BA (Journalism), MA (Public Policy and Administrative Law) and Graduate Certificates in Applied Finance and International Food Laws and Regulations.
 She is also a qualified day skipper (yachts up to 74 feet) and spends her spare time sailing.

 Jenni is a member of the Audit and Risk Committee, the Governance and Membership Committee, and the Customer, Technology and Growth Committee.

-Dianne has been a Non-Executive Director for over 25 years and currently is a Director of AccessUTS and of management consulting firm Sector Research.
+Dianne has been a Non-Executive Director for over 25 years and currently is a Director of management consulting firm Sector Research.

-Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network and The Audit Office of NSW and is a member of the Audit and Risk Committees of Department of Finance, Services and Innovation; Service NSW; the Land and Housing Corporation and NSW Property.
+Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network, Service NSW and The Audit Office of NSW and is a member of the Audit and Risk Committees of Department of Finance, Services and Innovation, the Land and Housing Corporation and NSW Property.

 Dianne’s background is in chartered accounting, financial services and program management of large IT and business projects in both the public and private sector.
-She is a facilitator for the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.
+She is a fellow of the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.